 4.1 Type of Ballot: Individual 4.2 Expected Date of submission of draft to the IEEE-SA for Initial Sponsor Ballot: 11/2014 4.3 Projected Completion Date for Submittal to RevCom: 05/2015

 5.1 Approximate number of people expected to be actively involved in the development of this project: 20 5.2.a.
 Scope of the complete standard: This standard specifies methods to provide enhanced protection to protected devices such as those used in the production and transmission of broadcast programs [e.g., devices licensed as secondary under Title 47 of the Code of Federal Regulations (CFR) in the USA and equivalent devices in other regulatory domains] from harmful interference caused by license-exempt devices (e.g., IEEE P802.22) that also are intended to operate in the TV Broadcast Bands.
 5.2.b.
 Scope of the project: This amendment specifies alternate Physical Layer (PHY) and enhancements to the Medium Access Control Layer (MAC) to the IEEE Std.
-802.22.1-2010 for operation in Very High Frequency (VHF), Ultra High Frequency (UHF) and the S-Band bands (for example, 54MHz to 862 MHz and 2 GHz - 4 GHz) to support advanced beaconing standard for the protection of Part 74 and other types of devices, such as radars and communications systems operating in these bands, satellite earth stations etc. This amendment provides an interface between the beaconing receiver and existing communications equipment in these bands to enable efficient spectrum sharing.
-The amendment specifies self organizing network capability and spectrum management techniques to guide the communications equipment to use empty frequency bands, time-slots etc. to allow communications in-spite of a high power incumbent service such as radar operation in the vicinity.
+802.22.1-2010 for operation in Very High Frequency (VHF), Ultra High Frequency (UHF) and the S-Band (for example, 54MHz to 862 MHz and 2 GHz - 4 GHz) to support advanced beaconing standard for the protection and spectrum sharing of Part 74 and other types of devices, such as radars, fixed or mobile space to earth stations, RF sensors, mobile, nomadic, transportable systems and other services.
+This amendment provides an interface between the beaconing receiver and existing communications equipment in these bands to enable efficient spectrum sharing.
+The amendment makes modifications to the Functional Overview, PHY, and MAC clauses of the standard.
+It also adds a new clause related to the network of beacons that can receive in addition to transmitting, in order to detect other beacons and enable features such as Built in test (BIT) mode.
+The amendment specifies mesh and self organizing network capability and spectrum management techniques to guide the communications equipment as well as the beacons to use empty frequency bands, time-slots etc. to allow communications in-spite of a high power primary user services such as radar operation in the vicinity.
 This amendment will enhance the security features contained in IEEE Std.
-802.22.1-2010 in order to allow secure transfer of radar parameters to the communications equipment.
+802.22.1-2010 in order to allow secure transfer of primary user parameters to the communications equipment.
 This amendment supports mechanisms to enable coexistence with other 802 systems in the same band.
 5.3 Is the completion of this standard dependent upon the completion of another standard: No